DanielJohnHarty/SQL_Software_Eng_Evaluation_Project/readme.md

 - Add the necessary configuration details in to config.ini. **Access to the contents of this file must be restricted**.

 - The details of which configuration parameters are necessary are in the config_defailt.ini file. **The config_default.ini file should be used as a template for your config.ini file**.

+___

+# Project Restrictions

+- Only use SELECT queries on DB tables
+- Only create or alter views
+- Provide an always fresh alternative using Python3 without using SQL functions or triggers on teh database server

+# Project Implementation Requirements

+1. Gracefully handle the connection to the database server.
+2. Replicate the algorithm of the dbo.fn_GetAllSurveyDataSQL stored function.
+3. Replicate the algorithm of the trigger dbo.trg_refreshSurveyView for creating/altering the view vw_AllSurveyData whenever applicable.
+4. For achieving (3) above, a persistence component (in any format you like: CSV, XML, JSON, etc.), storing the last known surveys’ structures should be in place.
+It is not acceptable to just recreate the view every time: the trigger behaviour must be replicated.
+5. Of course, extract the “always-fresh” pivoted survey data, in a CSV file, adequately named.